ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 ### `ibmcloud oc nlb-dns rm vpc-gen2`
 {: #cs_nlb-dns-rm-vpc-gen2}

-Remove the VPC Gen 2 load balancer hostname that is registered with a DNS subdomain.
+Remove the VPC load balancer hostname that is registered with a DNS subdomain.
 After you remove the hostname, the DNS subdomain still exists, but no VPC load balancer is registered with it.
 {: shortdesc}

 ```sh